ATCC-Bioinformatics/genome_portal_api/README.md

     <img width="500" src="images/copyjwt.png">
       </p>

 *   All scripts were created using Python version 3.8.
-Scripts have been tested in Google Colab (link to Jupyter Notebook available at bottom of README) using Python 3.7.
+Scripts have been tested in Google Colab (link to notebook available at bottom of README) using Python 3.7.
 # Pip install
 ```
 python -m venv env